 I must have got in and out of the chair five times when the attendant needed to leave us waiting in chairs while she ran and helped someone else.
 We finally made it to the gate and were rushed aboard with little time remaining until takeoff.

-Another more competent wheelchair attendant rolled me up to the immigration agent’s kiosk as Tom stood waited practically holding his breath After checking our passports it was evident they had two “undesirables” on their hands.
+Another more competent wheelchair attendant rolled me up to the immigration agent’s kiosk as Tom stood waited, practically holding his breath.
+After checking our passports, it was evident they had two “undesirables” on their hands.

-We were whisked away to an office to meet with “the boss” an intimidating burly guy with a plastered-on stern look on his face.
+We were whisked away to an office to meet with “the boss,” an intimidating burly guy with a plastered-on stern look on his face.
 The you-know-what was about to hit the fan!
 And then, safari luck kicked in.
-Not only did he not ask to see the papers, but we weren’t fined the possible ZAR 8000, US $563.25, we easily could have been charged
+Not only did he not ask to see the papers, but we weren’t fined the possible ZAR 8000, US $563.25.
+We easily could have been charged

-Hope all is well your way.
+I hope all is well your way.

 Photo from one year ago today, May 14, 2018:

-|The Victoria Falls Bridge crossing the Zambezi River from Zambia to Zimbabwe.
+|The Victoria Falls Bridge was crossing the Zambezi River from Zambia to Zimbabwe.
 We drove across this bridge and were mesmerized by its beauty.
 For more photos, please click here.|